10 Celebrities Who Refused to Go to the Grammys

 The Grammy awards recognize recording artists and The Recording Academy’s members nominate these artists and then vote on the winner.
 Since the choice is left up to the academy, the results don’t necessarily align with public opinion.
 There are many great musicians who have never won a Grammy, proving that the best don’t always win.

 Over the years, artists have called out the awards show and even boycotted it for not recognizing minorities.
-So what celebrities over the years decided to stay at home instead of going to the show?
+So which celebrities over the years decided to stay at home instead of going to the show?
 Here are 10 celebrities who refused to go to the Grammys and why.

 1. Frank Ocean